 - Core Pool Size: Minimum number of threads that will be created by default for job execution.

 - Max Pool Size: Maximum number of threads that can be created for job execution.

 - Queue Blocking Limit: Number of jobs that can be queued in the Hub for processing.

 - Keep Alive Time: Duration (in minutes) for which resources are kept when the Hub is not servicing any requests; after this duration, the resources are surrendered.

+For security reasons, only IPs configured here will be allowed to communicate with the Hub Server.
 Typically, the Zoom Server sends requests to the Hub.
 In addition, anyone viewing the Hub Dashboard will also be sending queries and so the IPs of all clients who would need access to the Hub Dashboard must also be added here.